Apply to extend your outdoor dining

 Set up outdoor dining on the footpath in front of your business and/or a consenting neighbouring business.
 This is the simplest and fastest option for outdoor dining.
 We encourage you to explore this as an option and apply for the relevant permits as a first step.

-All permit fees for footpath trading are waived until 30 June 2021.
+Permit fees for footpath trading will be waived until 30 June 2021 for all applications lodged before 30 January 2021.

 If you have a footpath trading permit for the front of your business, you can apply to extend your footpath trading area.
 If you do not currently have a footpath trading permit, and your property fits the criteria, you can apply now.

-To be eligible for footpath dining the area must meet Moreland Footpath Trading Guidelines (DOC 1Mb).
+To be eligible for footpath dining the area must meet Moreland Footpath Trading Guidelines.

 How to apply for footpath trading

-- Read the Footpath Trading Guidelines (DOC 1Mb) to determine your eligibility
+- Read the Footpath Trading Guidelines to determine your eligibility

 - Apply for a Footpath Trading Permit or Extension to Footpath Trading Permit.